-MongoDB doesn’t provides any command to create “database” , and you don’t need to create it manually as well.
-Because, MangoDB will create it on the fly, during the first time you save the value into the defined collection, and database.
+MongoDB didn’t provides any command to create “database“.
+Actually, you don’t need to create it manually, because, MangoDB will create it on the fly, during the first time you save the value into the defined collection (or table in SQL), and database.

-For developer from SQL backgroud, we need to create a database, then table and insert the values into the newly created table.
-In MongoDB, you don’t need to mention what you want to create, when first time you save the value into the defined collection, under selected database, MangoDB will create the value, collection and database automatically.
+For developer from SQL background, we need to create a database, table and insert values into table manually.
+In MongoDB, you don’t need to mention what you want to create, when first time you save the value into the defined collection (table), under selected database, MangoDB will create the value, collection and database automatically.

-In this guide, we show you how and when MongoDB creates the database and collections.
+In this guide, we will show you how and when MongoDB will create the database and collections.

 1. Show all database